space-sh/space/doc/space-modules/spacefile-yaml-reference.md

 # Spacefile YAML reference

 The _YAML_ syntax supported by _Space_ is a subset of the standard.
-Node without any value are ignored, except for `_env` variables which then are treated as empty strings.
+A node without any value is ignored, except for `_env` variables which then are treated as empty (re)declarations of the variable.
 Nodes right below an `_env` node are subject to special treatment and their values are evaluated by Bash,
 while other nodes are not evaluated with variable substitution, etc.